 Classes at Grace are administered within Canvas, a Learning Management System (LMS).
 Canvas is where students access syllabi, course content and materials, assignments, class videos, and current course grades.
-The Canvas Student Learning Center, Library Learning Resources, and the Writing Center are important tools also available to students within the LMS.
+Within Canvas, there are many student resources available to aid students in being successful at Grace including the Student Success Hub, Library, Research and Writing Hub and Logos Center.
 Upon acceptance to Grace, a login for Canvas is provided by the Registrar's Office.
-Make sure to check out the Canvas Student Learning Center as soon as you receive access!
+Make sure to check out the Student Success Hub and other resources as soon as you receive access!